This certificate has one stage, comprising 60 credits.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate in Health Sciences.
+On successfully completing this course, we’ll award you our Certificate in Health Sciences.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.